Mbed-TLS/mbedtls/README.md

 #### Mbed TLS as a subproject

-Mbed TLS, like Mbed Crypto, supports being built as a CMake subproject.
+Mbed TLS, supports being built as a CMake subproject.
 One can use `add_subdirectory()` from a parent CMake project to include Mbed TLS as a subproject.